lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/05_Evaluating_assemblies_with_FRCbam.md

 ####Plotting the FRC results

-* while still in `home<your_username>/assembly/FRCplots`, copy the IPython notebook called `FRC_plotting.ipynb` from `/doc/assembly/practicals/` into the FRCplot
+* While still in `home<your_username>/assembly/FRCplots`, copy the IPython notebook called `FRC_plotting.ipynb` from `/doc/assembly/practicals/` into the FRCplot
-* start the IPython notebook browser, open the notebook and follow the instrcutions to plot the FRcurves:
+* Start the IPython notebook browser, open the notebook and follow the instructions to plot the FRcurves:

 ```
 ipython notebook --pylab inline